One Health Art Series

 PALLID STURGEON

-The Blanding's turtle is an endangered turtled that can be found in northern areas of Nebraska and parts of central and eastern United States.
-These turtles can be easily identified by their bright yellow chin/throat and their smiling expressions.
-Blanding's turtles face a number of threats from predators and habitat loss.
-For example, roads make it hazardous for turtles to travel safely.
-This turtle does not reach sexual maturity until their late teens and can live into their seventies.
+The Blanding's turtle is an endangered species found in northern Nebraska and parts of the central and eastern United States.
+Easily recognizable by their bright yellow chin and throat, as well as their charming, smiling expressions, these turtles face numerous threats, including predation and habitat loss.
+Roads pose a significant hazard, making safe travel perilous for them.
+Blanding's turtles do not reach sexual maturity until their late teens and can live for over seventy years, underscoring the importance of protecting their habitats to ensure their survival for generations to come.

 Back to Top